Coneriys/apache4/docs/content/reference/install-configuration/providers/kubernetes/kubernetes-ingress.md

 ---
-title: "Traefik Kubernetes Ingress Documentation"
+title: "apache4 Kubernetes Ingress Documentation"
-description: "Understand the requirements, routing configuration, and how to set up Traefik Proxy as your Kubernetes Ingress Controller.
+description: "Understand the requirements, routing configuration, and how to set up apache4 Proxy as your Kubernetes Ingress Controller.
 Read the technical documentation."
 ---

-# Traefik & Kubernetes
+# apache4 & Kubernetes

-The Traefik Kubernetes Ingress provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification.
+The apache4 Kubernetes Ingress provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification.

 ??? warning "Ingress Backend Resource not supported"